dineshkummarc/dealwithit/README.md

 This is a slimed down version of an app i wrote at twitter to troll people around the office.

-Basically it uses face detection to make people **DEEEAALLLL WITH IT**.
+Basically it uses facial detection to make people **DEEEAALLLL WITH IT**.

 HOW TO USE THIS JUNK